julie-jiang/twitter-locations-us-state/README.md

 Jiang, J, Chen, E, Yan, S, Lerman, K, Ferrara, E. Political polarization drives online conversations about COVID‐19 in the United States.
 Human Behavior & Emerging Technologies 2020; 2: 200– 211. https://doi.org/10.1002/hbe2.202

+If you use this code in conjunction with Twitter data, please remain compliant with Twitter's [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

 # How we did it
 * We match state names and state abbreviations
 * We also document the 25 most populous cities and match them to their states